 NEW SECTION.
-Section 16.
+Section 20.
 Reports.
-(1) (a) The office of chief administrator shall submit a biennial report to the governor, the supreme court, and the legislature, as provided in 5-11-210.
-Each interim, the chief administrator shall also specifically report to the law and justice interim committee established pursuant to 5-5-202 and 5-5-226.
+(1) (a) The office shall

+submit a biennial report to the governor, the supreme court, and the legislature, as provided in 5-11-210.
+Each interim, the director shall also specifically report to the law and justice interim committee established pursuant to 5-5-202 and 5-5-226.

-- (b) The biennial report must cover the preceding biennium and include: - (i) all policies or procedures in effect for the operation and administration of the system; - (ii) all standards of practice established or being considered by commission; - (iii) the number of deputy public defenders and the region supervised by each; - (iv) the number of public defenders employed or contracted within the system, identified by region, if appropriate, and office; - (v) the number nonattorney staff employed or contracted within the system, identified by region, if appropriate, and office;
+- (b) The biennial report must cover the preceding biennium and include: - (i) all policies or procedures in effect for the operation and administration of the statewide public defender system; - (ii) all standards of practice established or being considered by the director for the offices of chief public defender, appellate defender, and conflict coordinator; - (iii) the number of deputy public defenders and the region supervised by each; - (iv) the number of public defenders employed or contracted within the system, identified by region, if appropriate, and office; - (v) the number nonattorney staff employed or contracted within the system, identified by region, if appropriate, and office; - (vi) the number of new cases in which counsel was assigned to represent a party, identified by region, court, and case type; - (vii) the total number of persons represented by the office of chief public defender, the office of appellate defender, and the office of chief conflict coordinator identified by region, if appropriate, court, and case type; - (viii) the annual caseload and workload of each public defender identified by region, if appropriate, court, and case type;

-- (vi) the number of new cases in which counsel was assigned to represent a party, identified by region, court, and case type; - (vii) the total number of persons represented by the office of chief public defender, the office of chief appellate defender, and the office of chief conflict defender identified by region, if appropriate, court, and case type; - (viii) the annual caseload and workload of each public defender identified by region, if appropriate, court, and case type; - (ix) the training programs conducted and the number of attorney and nonattorney staff who attended each program; - (x) the continuing education courses on criminal defense or criminal procedure attended by each public defender employed or contracted with in the system; and - (xi) detailed expenditure data by court and case type. - (2) (a) The office of chief administrator shall report data for each fiscal year by September 30 of the subsequent fiscal year representing the caseload for the entire public defender system to the governor and legislative fiscal analyst.
-The report must include unduplicated count data for all cases for which representation is paid for by the office of chief administrator, the number of new cases opened, the number of cases closed, the number of cases that remain open and active, the number of cases that remain open but are inactive, and the average number of days between case opening and closure for each case type. - (b) The office of chief administrator shall report to the governor and the legislative fiscal analyst for each fiscal year by September 30 of the subsequent fiscal year on the amount of funds collected as reimbursement for services rendered, including the number of cases for which a collection is made, the number of cases for which an amount is owed, the amount collected, and the amount remaining unpaid.
+- (ix) the training programs conducted by the office and the number of attorney and nonattorney staff who attended each program; - (x) the continuing education courses on criminal defense or criminal procedure attended by each public defender employed or contracted with in the system; and - (xi) detailed expenditure data by court and case type. - (2) (a) The office shall report data for each fiscal year by September 30 of the subsequent fiscal year representing the caseload for the entire public defender system to the governor and legislative fiscal analyst.
+The report must include unduplicated count data for all cases for which representation is paid for by the office, the number of new cases opened, the number of cases closed, the number of cases that remain open and active, the number of cases that remain open but are inactive, and the average number of days between case opening and closure for each case type. - (b) The office shall report to the governor and the legislative fiscal analyst for each fiscal year by September 30 of the subsequent fiscal year on the amount of funds collected as reimbursement for services rendered, including the number of cases for which a collection is made, the number of cases for which an amount is owed, the amount collected, and the amount remaining unpaid. - (c) Reports under this subsection (2) must be provided in an electronic format.